alejjandrotr/infraestructure-app/README.md

 ## English

 This project is based on the TailAdmin template, featuring a layout and sidebar.
 The original logo is maintained while a new one is being developed.
+In the development of this project, several libraries and tools were utilized, including **Zod** for schema validation, **Chart.js** for data visualization, **react-hook-form** for managing form state and validation, and **Faker** for generating mock data.

 ### Purpose